ByteBandits/writeups/csaw-quals-2015/recon/alexander-taylor/chaitan94/README.md

 console.log(c);
 ```

-This one is quite easy.. xor encryption decrypts itself, so didn\'t even have to code anything - changed the value of variable s to given cipher text and ran the code in the brower's console, resulting in the decrypted text:
+This one is quite easy.. xor encryption decrypts itself, so didn't even have to code anything - changed the value of variable s to given cipher text and ran the code in the browser's console, resulting in the decrypted text:

 The next stop on your quest is: /csaw2015/they_see_me_rollin

 Aaand there's our flag!
->CSAW 2015 FUZYLL RECON PART 5 OF 5: Congratulations!
+> CSAW 2015 FUZYLL RECON PART 5 OF 5: Congratulations!
 Here's your flag{I_S3ARCH3D_HI6H_4ND_L0W_4ND_4LL_I_F0UND_W4S_TH1S_L0USY_FL4G}!